vuestorefront/vue-storefront/packages/core/docs/integrate/integration-guide.md

 - **Theme** - This is basically a platform-specific part of your theme that is using an agnostic default theme under the hood.
 One of the most important requirements for any Vue Storefront integration is to work with a common default theme.
 This is our way of ensuring that the quality of UI layer, as well as developer experience, remains the same for every integration.
 Another reason why we are keeping a single theme is that it's much easier to maintain it and keep high quality.
 You can read more about the default theme [here](/contributing/themes.html).
 You shouldn't put there anything except plugins and modifications of `nuxt.config.js`

 We recommend starting the integration with the API Client.
-Once you have the required methods and types to interact with eCommerce logic you will have all the tools needed to start building Composition Functions.
+Once you have the required methods and types to interact with eCommerce logic, you will have all the tools needed to start building Composition Functions.

 ## Scope